-If you lived in British Virgin Islands instead of United States, you would:
+If you moved to British Virgin Islands from the United States, you would:

 MAKE 19.9% LESS MONEY EVERY YEAR